 They were surprised.
 They chained him, they made him a prisoner, and they took him away to the marketplace.
 On the way, he said:"But why have you chained me?
 You could have just asked me, and I would have followed.
 Why make such a fuss about it?"
 They said:"We cannot believe that somebody is so willing to become a slave!"

 And Diogenes laughed and he said:"Because I am a free man, I am not worried about this."

 They could not understand.
 Then, in the marketplace, standing in the middle of the market, Diogenes shouted:"A Master has come to be sold here.
 Is some slave desirous of purchasing him?"

 A Master is a Master.
-Real freedom is not against bondage, real freedom is beyond bondage.
+Real freedom is not from bondage, real freedom is beyond bondage.

-If you think that freedom is against bondage, you haven't understood it.
-If you can't go beyond your worldly desires, which shackle you in bondage, you can't have real freedom.
+If you think that freedom is from bondage, you haven't understood it.
+Unless you go beyond your worldly desires, which shackle you in bondage, you can't have real freedom.